senzing-garage/docker-yum/README.md

 To use the Senzing code, you must agree to the End User License Agreement (EULA).

 1. :warning: This step is intentionally tricky and not simply copy/paste.
+   This ensures that you make a conscious effort to accept the EULA.
    See [Configuration](#configuration) or
    [SENZING_ACCEPT_EULA](https://github.com/Senzing/knowledge-base/blob/master/lists/environment-variables.md#senzing_accept_eula)
    for the correct value.